Azure/functions-action/README.md

 ### Azure service principal authentication

-Azure service principals also support [RBAC](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview).
-When using this authentication option, you create a service principal for your function app and manage the secrets yourself.
+You can alternatively use a service principal, which requires you to manage secrets.
+You must configure the workflow with these secrets, and then it can use them to authenticate with Azure.

 >[!TIP]
 >When possible, you should [use OIDC for authentication](#oidc-authentication-recommended) instead of service principal-based authentication.

-To configure your workflow to use a service principal for authentication with RBAC:
+To configure your workflow to use a service principal for authentication:

 1. If you don't already have it installed, [download Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) and run `az login` to sign in with your Azure credentials.